I write this while I'm in Buenos Aires Argentina, the "Paris of South America".

 Though this felt ubiquitous at first, it all changed when I met Catalina: a small, vivacious, older woman in her seventies who stays up till far past the middle of the night.
 She lives her life unapologetically, alone, strong, and secure.

 She took two other girls and me in during our stay here.
 We may only be here for three weeks, but it's a full-time job.

 I speak to her in broken Spanish with a somewhat butchered accent, only conveying my intended message occasionally, or so I think.
 She knows a few words in English but ultimately doesn't know the language.
 I'm sure it's frustrating to endure my confused sentences constantly.
 Yet, she's patient.
 She's understanding.
 She's caring.

 There's this unspoken rule that when someone speaks in an unfamiliar language and gets something wrong, a verb tense, pronunciation, what have you, it should be corrected.
-To stop them and acknowledge their mistakes in order to further their knowledge and abilities.
+To stop them and acknowledge their mistakes is crucial in order to further their knowledge and abilities.
 But I didn't fully understand the damage this can create until talking with Catalina.

 In my studies here, there's an importance in the specificities in Spanish linguistics.
 It's complicated, so it's seen as crucial to recognize errors and correct them.
 But I can't speak in class the way I do with Catalina.
 Not necessarily because there's a component of academic evaluation but because of the futile standard of perfection.

 My professor asks a question, I open my mouth, slightly inhale, ready to speak...and then stop.
 My mind formulates what I want to express, but it's no longer about the context.
 It's the structure of the sentence, the grammar, syntax, pronunciation.
 I feel pressure to impress, or at the very least meet some expectation they have for me, whether it be warranted for or not.